ctu-mrs/ctu-mrs.github.io/docs/10-prerequisites/04-ssh.md

 ## Configure network

-We recommend setting static ip's for your devices, in this guide, we'll assume that on your network:
+We recommend setting static IPs for your devices, in this guide, we'll assume that on your network:

 * Your computer's ip is `192.168.0.11`, with `pc1` as the hostname.